Home » 27 Herbs Parrots Can Eat Safely (And Why!)

 Common garden mint is an excellent source of calcium and phosphorous.

-Mint also contains antioxidants, with rosmarinic acid being the most notable.
-Allergologia et Immunopathologia found that rosmarinic acid may reduce asthma symptoms and aid breathing.
+Mint also contains antioxidants, the most notable of which is rosmarinic acid.
+Allergologia et Immunopathologia said that rosmarinic acid may reduce asthma symptoms and aid breathing.

 This herb contains vitamins A, C, D, and K.